ep2572/curator/README.md

 ## Setup
 1. Ensure that make and pip are properly installed on your system.
 2. Enter `make dev_env` to create the build environment.
-3. Use `make prod` to compile the application.
+3. Use `make prod` to perform tests and push changes to github.

 ## Design
 (to be filled)